How Film Critics Manage to Keep the ‘Behavioural Bias’ Aside

 What does a film critic do?

-In simple words, a film critic reviews movies.
+In simple words, a movie critic reviews movies.
 He or she has to put his or her individual differences and opinions aside when critiquing a film.
-The easiest way critics are led astray is when the subject or the topic of the film doesn’t match their ideologies.
+The easiest way film critics are led astray is when the subject or the topic of the film doesn’t match their ideologies.
 However, that cannot be accepted.
 A critic’s job isn’t just to run the rule on a story; anyone can do that, and responses to narratives are always subjective.
 The critic has to look at the story, the technical aspects like the camera work, lighting, editing, and acting, the sound score, the sets, the dialogue, and every single aspect that goes into the making of the film.
 The story is just one part of it.

 “It’s one thing to dislike a movie for its content yet still write an accurate review on social media analyzing what the film did well and where it could improve; it’s another to trash a film under the guise of “film criticism” solely because you disagree with the film’s ideas or political views, all the while completely ignoring the film’s aesthetics.
 This is why one of the largest problems in the film criticism community is the inability of critics to stay focused on the film at hand.”